School Psychology PhD

 - Brian Daniels, Assistant Professor of Counseling and School Psychology, College of Education and Human Development

-- Lindsay Fallon, Assistant Professor of Counseling and School Psychology, College of Education of Human Development
+- Lindsay Fallon, Assistant Professor and Graduate Program Director of the School Psychology PhD Program, College of Education of Human Development

 - Tracy Paskiewicz, Lecturer I and Graduate Program Director of the School Psychology MEd/EdS Program, Department of Counseling and School Psychology, College of Education and Human Development